kidtronnix/gonion/README.md

 Ok so we should just use google's solution to passing context, [https://godoc.org/golang.org/x/net/context](https://godoc.org/golang.org/x/net/context).

-Put all that together and you have yourself gonion; a flexible yet robust way of putting together HTTP handlers.
+Put all that together and you have yourself `gonion`; a flexible yet robust way of putting together HTTP handlers.

 ## Initial Inspiration